Jackson’s Bay, 1874-1879: Resolutely Untamed

 The settlers at Jackson’s Bay disputed the notion that there was a shortage of work.
 The promised jetty was not built, neither were roads.
 (The light rail had long-since been dismissed.)
 The unfinished track through Haast Pass, planned to link the South Island’s west and east coasts, still offered contracts.
 The settlers saw the logic of building sawmills among the timber.
 With their own sections not yielding much in the way of edible crops, they became desperate for jobs.

-Rather than a shortage of work, the settlers believed that resident agent Macfarlane was allocating the work unfairly.
+Rather than a shortage of work, the settlers believed that resident agent Macfarlane allocated the work unfairly.

-Scotsman John Murdoch arrived on the first steamer with his wife and four children, and testified at the commission that he averaged one and a half days’ work a week over three years:
+Scotsman John Murdoch, who arrived on the first 1875 steamer with his wife and four children, testified at the commission that he averaged one and a half days’ work a week over three years:

-Other settlers shared his frustration.
-Bartholomew Docherty asked for “equal justice,” which to him meant “equal work.”28
+Other settlers shared his frustration: Bartholomew Docherty asked for “equal justice,” which to him meant “equal work.”29

 _______________

-The need for immigrants and infrastructure coincided with the collapse of Wellington’s assisted immigration scheme from continental Europe.
-Eleven weeks after the fritz reuter left Hamburg with 292 immigrants in April 1876, Atkinson instructed Featherston in London, “in future no foreign nominations are to be accepted except under very special circumstances.”29 On the day the fritz reuter arrived in Wellington—4 August 1876—Atkinson sent a telegram no agent-general could misinterpret: “Send no emigrants Jackson’s Bay special settlement.”30
+Wellington’s assisted immigration scheme from continental Europe collapsed 11 weeks after the fritz reuter left Hamburg with 292 immigrants, when Atkinson instructed Featherston in London that “in future no foreign nominations are to be accepted except under very special circumstances.”30 On the day the fritz reuter arrived in Wellington—4 August 1876—Atkinson sent a telegram no agent-general could misinterpret: “Send no emigrants Jackson’s Bay special settlement.”31

 Learmonth made a blatant admission that Jackson’s Bay provided the solution to Wellington’s difficulty in providing “foreigners” with employment.

-Featherston, with failing health, may have received Atkinson’s previous instructions, but not taken much notice.
-He resigned from office on 17 June, and died in Brighton two days later.
-Sir William Powell, former director-general of the War Office, replaced him temporarily.31
+Atkinson may have sent Featherston previous instructions, but the latter, then with failing health, may not have taken much notice.
+He resigned from office on 17 June 1876, and died in Brighton two days later.
+Sir William Powell, former director-general of the War Office, replaced him temporarily.32

 Bonar’s plan to populate Jackson’s Bay predominantly with British people unravelled when he received a letter from immigration officer FA Learmonth in July 1876.
-Learmonth made a blatant admission that Jackson’s Bay provided the solution to Wellington’s difficulty in providing “foreigners” with employment.32 He blamed the continental Europeans for their inability to speak English, yet did not seem to question why his own government had not considered more highly the ability to communicate in a common language when it first opened the colony to those very immigrants.
+Learmonth made a blatant admission that Jackson’s Bay provided the solution to Wellington’s difficulty in providing “foreigners” with employment.33 He blamed the continental Europeans for their inability to speak English, yet did not seem to question why his own government, when it first opened the colony to those same immigrants, had not considered more highly the ability to communicate in a common language.

 Clearly, Jackson’s Bay did not have the appeal that Bonar, his surveyors, and supporters like Matthies expected.

-(The fractions above result from the method used to calculate fares under the assisted immigration scheme.
+(The fractions above represent the method used to calculate fares under the assisted immigration scheme.
 Immigration officials classed anyone younger than 12 as equivalent to half a “statute” adult.
 They did not count anyone younger than a year, whom they classed as “souls” who received free passage.)

 _______________

 Would the Poles in Jackson’s Bay have fared better if Matthies had not died?
-Chief emigration agent in Prussia, a Mr Kirchner, wrote to Featherston in August 1875 informing him that his Berlin agents told him:
+Chief emigration agent in Prussia, a Mr Kirchner, reported to Featherston in August 1875 that his Berlin agents told him:

 Matthies left a widow and four children in New Zealand.
 With his death, the Poles in Jackson’s Bay lost an interpreter who seemed on friendly terms with administrators such as Bonar.
 They also lost a vivacious spokesperson.

 Matthies’s September 1874 report to Bonar regarding the Pomeranians reveals his natural ability to persuade—and stretch the truth.
-Among general praise for his compatriots, Matthies claimed that they came from a similar coast to Jackson’s Bay, and were accustomed to agriculture and fishing.
-He declared that the Pomeranians’ “ great resemblance in manners and otherwise to the British nation, [and] close connection of language, would soon cause them to be amalgamated with the present population of the Coast.”35
+Among general praise for his compatriots, Matthies claimed that they came from a similar coast to Jackson’s Bay, and that they were accustomed to agriculture and fishing.
+He declared that the Pomeranians’ “great resemblance in manners and otherwise to the British nation, [and] close connection of language, would soon cause them to be amalgamated with the present population of the Coast.”36

 Pomerania’s smooth coastline on the Baltic Sea in no way resembled the rugged West Coast and it was fanciful to insinuate that Pomeranians living under Otto Von Bismarck’s intense germanisation drive could speak English.
 Although the Polish translation of their collective name, Pomorzanie, means people from the coast, those living inland were mainly farming serfs.